Company Description Submit New Info

-Geloso produced reel to reel tape recorders from 1958 to 1974 which were manufactured in the Italy.
+Geloso produced reel to reel tape recorders from 1959 to 1971 which were manufactured in Italy.
 These tape recorders targeted the consumer market.
 The early models of Geloso tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 220-240v voltages.

 The G252 was specially developed to meet the request of a special client… the Vatican.